 “Efficiency and the busy lifestyle can be rewarding; you find yourself desired, a necessary part of the community and society.
 On the other hand at the same time, you may notice fatigue; It is never enough!”

 As we stayed in the forest I recognized the reason for my blue mood too.
-I’ve made a long journey to accept that I’m not the fastest one.
+It took me long to accept that I’m not the fastest one.
 That I am a naturally slow and peaceful person.
 However, during the workday, I had many signals again that it is not ok to be slow.
 They said, “You should be faster, you have to work harder”.

 Nowadays I can say that I’ve accepted my natural slowness but that day it got under my skin.
 But somehow, just being there in the forest, sitting on dry Reindeer lichen, helped me to let go and find the feeling that I am good and enough just the way I am.

 “Besides the positive effects on mood and sense of restoration, natural environment can support you to process negative emotions as well.”

 I found how just being in nature helps when I was trying to find ways out of my depression.
 After healing, I started to read more about environmental psychology.
-I was amazed when I realised that many of the ways that I had independently found are the techniques that are used in environmental psychology when treating patients.
+I was amazed when I realized that many of the ways that I had independently found are the techniques that are used in environmental psychology when treating patients.

 “Just seeing, just being”.
 Sense your surroundings, see, hear, touch, move.
 After all it is quite easy.”

-Quotes above are from environmental psychologist Kirsi Salonen who has developed and used 20 years nature-based methods as part of her psychologist’s work and research in Finland.
+Quotes above are from environmental psychologist Kirsi Salonen who has developed and used 20 years of nature-based methods as part of her psychologist’s work and research in Finland.
 I’m so excited that I got a chance to make SaimaaLife online course with her a couple of years ago.
-On the course, we taught how to use your mind, body, and surroundings to process negative emotions.
+On the course, we taught how to learn to use your mind, body, and surroundings to process negative emotions.
 It was such an inspiring experience!